insideClaw/series/README.md

 -s (set)
   Guides through setting up the config file.

+-e (endless)
+  Endless mode, continuous playback of episodes - until episodes run out or script stopped with CTRL-C.

 ##Additional details:

 * Uses a 'saved' file in the series directory for keeping track of the next episode to play, it's created upon initialization of new series.
-* Can be edited manually for episode navigation (potential feature for adding to the script, if requested!)
+* 'saved' file can be edited manually for episode navigation (potential feature for adding to the script, if requested!)
 * If it's invoked with 'bash' instead of 'source' the script will be limited in functionality, as it cannot change the shell's working directory.
 * You can combine arguments, i.e series -rb will show only series with unwatched episodes, then play the last watched one.
 Add -c to that and it will only revert to it, without playing.